FOREFRONT ARTS PERFORMANCE TROUPES

 - Join a performance troupe of our most talented and dedicated young performers

-- Members are required to take a theatre skills or dance technique class to participate in the YAE.
+- YAE Members are required to take a theatre skills class to participate in the YAE.
 Classes will allow the troupe members to develop their performance skills and technique so that rehearsals can focus on preparation for the shows

-- Additional Troupe events: fall family picnic/barbecue, spring cast lock-in/sleepover
+- Additional optional Troupe events: fall family picnic/barbecue, spring cast lock-in/sleepover

-- Each troupe performs for 1 weekend in Spring 2018.
+- Each troupe performs their full show for 1 weekend in the Spring.

-- After the spring musical, troupes will continue to meet weekly to rehearse new material for the Family Banquet and Spring Showcase, through May 2018.
+- After the spring musical, troupes will continue to meet weekly to rehearse new material for the Spring Showcase, through May.

-- YAE members ages 13-18 can also audition to join our Teen Ensemble.
+- YAE members ages 13-18 (or 6th-12th grade) can also audition to join our Teen Ensemble.
 The Teen Ensemble is comprised of our most upper-level YAE members who want more specific acting training and opportunities to hone their craft.

 - Additional FATE events including some special team-building events and outings.

-- FATE performs a straight play each winter/spring
+- FATE performs a straight comedic/dramatic play each winter/spring

 - Possibility of performing a cabaret or improv night in fall/winter in addition to FATE play.

-- After the play performance, the troupe will continue to meet weekly to rehearse new material for the Family Banquet and Spring Showcase through May.
+- After the play performance, the troupe will continue to meet weekly to rehearse new material for the Spring Showcase through May.

 Acceptance into the Young Actors Ensemble and FATE is by invitation, after an audition and interview with each prospective cast member & a parent.
-Your audition will be scheduled after you have registered for a class and selected on the registration form that you want to audition to join the YAE or FATE.
+Your audition can be scheduled after you have registered for a class.

-The YAE/FATE audition will consist of each student singing 32 bars of a musical theatre song with instrumental accompaniment (karaoke track), reading scenes from several scripts or performing a monologue, and a short interview with the student and parent to answer any questions you may have about the troupe or our rehearsal process, and to make sure the student and parents understand the commitment and expectations of joining the troupe.
+The YAE/FATE audition will consist of each student singing 32 bars of a musical theatre song with instrumental accompaniment (karaoke track), performing a 1 minute monologue, and a brief interview with the student and parent to answer any questions you may have about the troupe or our rehearsal process, and to make sure the student and parents understand the commitment and expectations of joining the troupe.
 If being offered a spot in the troupe, we will email you a link to a registration form for the troupes, which you must complete within 7 days to accept your spot.

 Troupe Time Commitment: